Insured Nomads Review: Honest Take for Full‑Time Travelers

 Insured Nomads is a relatively new player in the nomad insurance world, but one built specifically with digital nomads, remote workers, and expats in mind.

-They’re a U.S.-based company, and their plans work like building blocks: start with a basic policy, then add extras like telemedicine, mental health support, and even airport lounge access (which I didn’t expect from an insurance provider, to be honest).
+They’re a globally distributed company with entities in numerous countries and their plans work like building blocks: start with a basic policy, then add extras like electronic equipment cover, extreme sports, and get get benefits such as unlimited telemedicine and mental health therapy and even airport lounge access (which I didn’t expect from an insurance provider, to be honest).

 In this review, I’ll break down what’s actually included, what’s not, and what real users think, so you can figure out if Insured Nomads is worth it for your travels.